 Comparing Matthew 24, 15, 16 with Luke 21:20 indicates a strong resemblance or parallel.
 Studies of the Jewish historical layouts of the city and surrounding area of that time indicate that the land directly outside of the city walls had been given to some of the priests and Levites.
-Since the Jewish people were not bringing in the necessary tithes and offerings for the their support, this land had been given to them.
+Since the Jewish people were not bringing in the necessary tithes and offerings for their support, this land had been given to them for them to farm.
 This land was also known as the "holy place" or "holy land".
 Perhaps the above passages could be combined as follows:

 While Josephus recorded many of the events surrounding the destruction of Jerusalem, not all dates were recorded.
 Since the prophecy doesn't give the exact event ending these periods, it's difficult to know what to look for.
 However, it certainly seems reasonable and likely that the 1,260, 1,290 and 1,335 day prophecies were fulfilled at this time.

 Additionally, since Jesus Christ applied certain prophecies of Daniel to this time and significant event, it puts this interpretation on quite solid ground.

 Other than 508 A.D., none of the boldfaced dates (463, 1823 nor 1873 A.D.) as far as this writer is aware of historically or revealed by Internet searches, reveal themselves of any prophetic significance.